Arya-pp/blinkdetectopencv/README.md

 ## Link to product walkthrough
 [link to video]
 ## How it Works ?
-1. Explaining the working of project
-2. Embed video of project demo
+This project helps you to find the eye blink rate of a video , be it a live one direct from your webcam  or  a demo video already in your disk.
 ## Libraries used

 imutils : 0.5.4